Chapter 3

 A flicker of recognition lit up Lincoln's eyes, and he swiftly relayed the key points to the flight crew.

-The seconds stretched into an eternity until, finally, the captain's voice, heavy with relief, crackled through the speakers.
+The seconds that followed felt endless.
+Then the captain's voice broke through the speakers, heavy with exhaustion and relief.
 "Tower, this is B-3471.
 We have landed safely at Eastlake Airport.
 All personnel are secure.
 The aircraft is now taxiing to the designated gate."

 Lincoln let out a long, slow breath and turned, clapping a hand on Victoria's shoulder.
 His eyes were filled with genuine admiration.